About Me

 My photo

 Hi, Welcome to my Blog.
-I'm a lapsed crafter of late but still managing my diary Scrapbooking, plus cards as required.
-Previously I've also dabbled in ATCs, Tags, Altered Books, Art Journaling, Décopatch, Knitting, Crochet, and Embroidery amongst other things.
-I live in Surrey, UK with my husband and son.
-For exercise I usually play Badminton and go Ballroom and Latin Dancing, not really got back to the latter since the pandemic.
+I'm an eclectic kind of crafter delving into many pots.
+I am just about managing to keep up my Scrapbooking Diary (usually about 6 months behind), plus any cards as required.
+I have a new found love of watercolour and Bible Journaling plus recently Junk Journaling too.
+Previously I've also dabbled in ATCs, Tags, Altered Books, Mixed Media, Art Journaling, DĂ©copatch, Knitting, Crochet, and Embroidery amongst other things.
+I live in Surrey, UK with my husband, our son has left home now.
+For exercise I usually play Badminton and go Ballroom and Latin Dancing, but am plagued by a bad back.
 I like walking which I couple with Geocaching and sometimes Bouncing on my Rebounder (mini trampoline).
-I am a Christian.
+I guess I am officially retired now.
+I am a born again Christian, currently worshiping at my local Vineyard Church.

-Thursday, 25 September 2014
+Thursday 25 September 2014

 Roudolf Day